 How often do you update content on your blog?

-Multiple times per week, if not every day.
+Multiple times per week, if not every day, at the minimum.
 I love to write, and I do it a lot, whether the posts are small titbits, or articles spanning over a thousand words.
 I also work as a blogger full-time.
 Due to health reasons, I cannot get a traditional job, so I place all my time and energy into actively creating content.
 I spend at least 40+ hours per week on conjuring up ideas, outlines, and articles to share on BiblioNyan.
 I know that updating every single day can be exhausting for most readers to keep up with, but for me as a creator, it is the best way for me to do what I love, and for me to keep up with all the things that I want to share on BiblioNyan.
 It’s also sensationally beneficial for me as an individual who struggles with depression on a daily basis.
 Daily blogging is one of the main ways that I cope and fight to move onwards day in and day out.
-As such, I strive to make a minimum of 5 posts per week, usually Monday through Friday.
+As such, I strive to make a minimum of 5 posts per week, usually Sunday through Saturday.
+My current schedule has me posting 2-3 times per day.

 You mentioned Japanese as part of the content that you provide under your bio.
 What does that mean?